Lucien Ballard: Biography

 After working with Budd Boetticher on The Magnificent Matador (1955), they worked together on six feature films, including The Killer Is Loose (1956), Buchanan Rides Alone (1958),The Rise and Fall of Legs Diamond (1960), A Time for Dying (1969) and Arruza (1971) as well as the television show Maverick (1957) and the documentary My Kingdom For...
 (1985).

 He made The House on Telegraph Hill (1951) and The Desert Rats (1953) for Robert Wise; Return of the Texan (1952) and Susan Slade (1961) with Delmer Daves; three films with Raoul Walsh including The King and Four Queens (1956) and Band of Angels (1957); and three films with Roy Ward Baker, including Inferno (1953), often considered the best shot color 3D film of the era.
 He also worked with Stanley Kubrick on The Killing (1956).

 Ballard was nominated for an Academy Award for Best Cinematography for The Caretakers (1963).

 Another relationship of importance was with Sam Peckinpah.
 They worked together on The Westerner (1960 television series), Ride the High Country (1962), The Wild Bunch (1969), The Ballad of Cable Hogue (1970), The Getaway (1972), and Junior Bonner (1972).
 He won the National Society of Film Critics award for Best Cinematography for The Wild Bunch.

 He also formed a partnership with Tom Gries making five films, including Will Penny (1968) and Breakheart Pass (1976).
 His last feature film was Joan Rivers' Rabbit Test (1978) starring Billy Crystal in his film debut.

-Ballard died at the age of 80 in 1988, two days after being involved in a car accident near his home in Indian Wells, California.
+Ballard died at the age of 84 in 1988, two days after being involved in a car accident near his home in Indian Wells, California.

 Personal life

-Ballard had been married before Oberon and was married for a third time in 1949 to Inez Pokorny, a world traveler and photographer who is sometimes credited as the first woman to explore the Amazon River from the Atlantic to the Pacific, who was killed in an automobile accident in 1982.
+Ballard was married three times.
+In 1928 he wed Margaret J. McLellan; they divorced in 1944.
+He then married Merle Oberon; the union lasted five years.
+Finally, in 1949, he married Inez Pokorny, a world traveler and photographer who is sometimes credited as the first woman to explore the Amazon River from the Atlantic to the Pacific, who was killed in an automobile accident in 1982.
 He had two sons, Christopher and Anthony.
-Ballard also had two daughters, Zoe and Pamela from his first marriage to Margaret J McLellan.
+Ballard also had two daughters, Zoe and Pamela, from his first marriage to McLellan.